 As I moved from having notebooks based on topics to notebooks based on priorities, I did some major digital spring cleaning in my system.
 I went through each notebook stack, notebook, and note, either assigning it a priority or deleting it.
-Once I was done, my evernote no longer looked like a cluttered up virtual mess of notebooks and stacks, which is ironically what it was physically replacing for me.
-As a kid, my mom would be driving nuts by my desk in my bedroom which contained stacks of cheap notebooks, each containing project ideas that I hoped to accomplish but never did.
+Once I was done, my Evernote no longer looked like a cluttered up virtual mess of notebooks and stacks, which is ironically what it was physically replacing for me.
+As a kid, my mom would be driven nuts by my desk in my bedroom which contained stacks of cheap notebooks, each containing project ideas that I hoped to accomplish but never did.
 Arranging them by priorities makes my brain and body work on just one thing at a time, thus getting things done.

 The Later Notebook